The Land of Rape and Honey: Background

 Jourgensen credited his work with Adrian Sherwood on the preceding album, Twitch, for giving him confidence in his vision and showing him new techniques, which he said he pushed to an extreme.
 Jourgensen had experimented with a heavier, industrial sound starting in the mid-1980s with singles such as "No Devotion" from the Revolting Cocks' Big Sexy Land and "All Day" from Twitch.
 When RevCo's next single was more commercial, Sire proposed doing the same for the new Ministry album, but Jourgensen threatened to disband Ministry.

 Continuing in this less-commercial, industrial-laced direction, Land of Rape and Honey incorporates elements of heavy metal such as fast electric guitar riffs, although only the album's first three songs use guitars extensively.
 "Stigmata" does not feature live guitars; the two chord riff, altered with a pitch shifter, was sampled.
 Jourgensen had written some of the songs prior to working on Twitch and said this was the sound he originally wanted for the band.

 In his memoirs, Jourgensen described himself at the time as a "functional addict" who scheduled his life around his dealer's availability.
 Despite this, he spent hours editing tapes of music the band had recorded; Jourgensen described them as "snippets of noise" that came to him in dreams.
 Inspired by William Burroughs and the cut-up technique, Jourgensen cut up the tapes and spliced them back together randomly until he liked the end result.
 Jourgensen wrote "Stigmata" at the last minute after realizing he needed another song to complete the album.

 A post made on Wax Trax!
 Records' official Instagram account in 2019 shows a handwritten production sheet featuring a number of tracks which did not appear on the final record.
 Certain songs were instead released through the bands' side projects: "Idiot" and "Blackened Heart" under Lead Into Gold and "Apathy" for 1000 Homo DJs.

 Artwork

 The album cover is an electronically processed image of a burned corpse in the Leipzig-Thekla subcamp of Buchenwald.
 Jourgensen took a photograph while watching a Holocaust documentary on television and distorted the image himself.
 According to Jourgensen, it was originally rejected by the record label, but they later changed their mind after Jourgensen cut off the head of a roadkilled deer, put it in his truck, drove from Austin to Los Angeles, went into the Sire Records building, threw the head on the desk of the head of the art department and said, "Here's your new fucking [album] cover."

+Additional inner sleeve photography features a 1945 archival film footage of corpses of the Mittelbau-Dora concentration camp lying in a hillside mass grave in Nordhausen, Germany.